daa97/daa97.github.io/projects.md

 ## Centrifugal Nuclear Thermal Rocket
 **2022-2023 | *Drexel Senior Design Project in Partnership with NASA MSFC***

-Over this academic year, I am working on a team of four to design, analyze, and prototype a fuel element for NASA's proposed Centrifugal Nuclear Thermal Rocket (CNTR).
-This fuel element uses a turbine to rapidly spin a tube of molten uranium at over 4000 Kelvin while hydrogen is bubbled inwards from the ceramic walls.
-The planned non-nuclear prototype will be used to test the turbine and mechanical performance at a reduced temperature.
-This prototype will be mostly machined from aluminum, with an additively manufactured nickel-alloy turbine and SiC ceramic inner walls.
+Over this academic year, I worked on a team of four to design, analyze, and prototype a fuel element for NASA's proposed Centrifugal Nuclear Thermal Rocket (CNTR).
+This fuel element uses a turbine to rapidly spin a tube of molten uranium at approximately 3700 Kelvin while hydrogen is bubbled inwards from the ceramic walls.
+The non-nuclear prototype was used to test the turbine and mechanical performance at a reduced temperature.
+This prototype is be mostly machined from aluminum, with an additively manufactured nickel-alloy turbine and silicon carbide ceramic inner walls.

 #####  Thermodynamics
 Early on in this project, I built a thermodynamic fluids model interface in Python which works with various other tools to retrieve and calculate fluid properties.
 I designed this system to be flexible so that various data sources could be used across different operating conditions and materials.
 Using this interface, I modeled the power requirements to rotate the system due to turbulent annular flow, bearing losses, and transfer of rotational inertia at the system's inlet.
 This fluids model also served as the backbone for the design and characterization of the fuel element's turbine.
 Much of this work can be found on the project's [Github repository](https://github.com/daa97/CFE).